JulianaDeviHapsari/Ecommerce-Frontend-JS/README.md

 # E-Commerce Frontend Using JS

-E Commerce Frontend Using Vue, Js, and Postman in Fast Campus Course
+E Commerce Frontend Using JS, Vue, Nuxt, and Postman in Fast Campus Course

 ## Demo